NavjotSinghDadiala/evolusis_backend/README.md

 - Running the Application
 - API Endpoints and why
 - Usage (examples)
-- Screenshots
 - Demo Video

 Features
 - Simple chat endpoint that answers general, news, and weather questions.
-- Short-term memory: remembers the last 5 queries to keep context.
+- Short-term memory: remembers the last 10 queries to keep context.
 - Uses live data for weather and news when needed.

 How my solution works